 In addition, by exposing the patient’s immune system to a broader spectrum of antigens represented in the patient’s own cancer, it is believed that the patient’s immune system will now be able to identify mutated or dormant tumor-initiating cells.

 Cancer immunotherapies aim to teach the host’s own immune system how to seek out specific antigens associated with cancer to destroy it wherever it has spread.
-AIVITA’s patient-specific approach utilizes the unique antigenic signature of the patient’s own tumor, via a proprietary process that the Company believes provides the immune system with a fuller range of antigens specific to each patient’s own cancer.
+AIVITA’s patient-specific approach utilizes the complete and unique antigenic signature of the patient’s own tumor.
+AIVITA believes this proprietary process provides the immune system with a fuller range of antigens specific to each patient’s own cancer.

 Development of the therapy begins when a sample of the patient’s surgically resected tumor is shipped to AIVITA Biomedical’s facilities.
-Cell culture allows for the enrichment of live cancer cells, both for the quantitative enhancement of the tumor associated antigens and for the depletion of misleading signals that could interfere with the immunogenic process such as dead cells, normal cells, and extracellular matrix.
-By this approach all the patient’s tumor cells that are in various stages of differentiation, including tumor-initiating cells, are the target of AIVITA’s immunotherapeutic approach.
+Cell culture allows for the enrichment and amplification of live tumor-initiating cells, both for the quantitative enhancement of the tumor- associated antigens and for the depletion of misleading signals that could interfere with the immunogenic process, such as dead cells, normal cells, and extracellular matrix.
+Using this approach, the patient’s tumor-initiating cells are enriched and become the target of AIVITA’s immunotherapeutic approach.

-Through a process of blood filtration known as leukapheresis, antigen-presenting white blood cells known as a dendritic cells are derived from the patient’s blood.
+Through a process of blood filtration known as leukapheresis, antigen-presenting dendritic cells are derived from the patient’s blood.
 Dendritic cells, often referred to as the messenger cells of the immune system, are responsible for identifying foreign (non-self) antigens and presenting them as targets to the immune system.
-Using this to our advantage, we load the patient’s dendritic cells with their own tumor-associated antigens, priming them with the full antigenic signature.
+Using this to our advantage, we load the patient’s dendritic cells with the patient’s own tumor-associated antigens, priming them with the full antigenic signature.

-Once prepared, the treatment is administered in a series of injections over the course of months.
+Once prepared, the treatment is administered in a series of subcutaneous injections.

-- Patient-specific: Believed to present immune system with a broader spectrum of antigens from the patient’s own tumor, rather than targeting a limited number of cancer antigens
+- Pan-antigenic: Presents the immune system with multiple neoantigens from the patient’s own tumor-initiating cells, rather than targeting a limited number of antigens

-- Believed to target and destroy tumor initiating cells responsible for the growth and spread of the disease
+- Targeting the seed: Targets and destroys tumor-initiating cells responsible for the growth and spread of the disease

-- Minimally invasive injections and a non-toxic approach to treating cancer
+- Patient-friendly: Minimally invasive subcutaneous injections and a non-toxic approach to treating cancer